reactphp/http/README.md

 ));
 ```

-Note that the `$next` middleware request handler function may also throw an
+Note that the `$next` middleware request handler may also throw an
 `Exception` (or return a rejected promise) as described above.
 The previous example does not catch any exceptions and would thus signal an
 error condition to the `Server`.